rust-lang/triagebot/README.md

 Run `cargo build` to compile the triagebot.

+## Quick start

+For local development/debugging for the log pages, do the following steps:

+ 1. Run `cp .env.sample .env`
+ 2. Change value of `SKIP_DB_MIGRATIONS` to `1`.
+ 3. Run `cargo run --bin triagebot`
+ 4. Go to this URL: <http://localhost:8000/gha-logs/rust-lang/rust/46814678314>

 ## Running triagebot

 It is possible to run triagebot yourself, and test changes against your own repository.